simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 the start date must fall on a natural boundary of the interval.
 Eg `monthly from 2018/1/1` is valid, but `monthly from 2018/1/15` is not.

+Partial or relative dates (M/D, D, tomorrow, last week) in the period expression can work (useful or not).
+They will be relative to today's date, unless a Y default year directive is in effect, in which case they will be relative to Y/1/1.

 If you write a transaction description or same-line comment, it must be separated from the period expression by **two or more spaces**.
 Eg: